 It’s the last weekend of summer and it will definitely feel like it!

-We’re tracking a few showers and storms across part of Central Texas this Saturday afternoon.
-We’re not expecting a washout today by any means, but isolated rain chances continue for areas east of I-35 through the sunset hours.
-Outside of those very small rain chances today, it is noticeably warmer and stickier outside across Central Texas.
-Temperatures in the area are ranging from the low to mid 90s for the majority of the area.
-A few locations are in the upper 90s, but when you factor in that high humidity we all have, our feels-like temperatures are in the mid 90s to low 100s this afternoon.
-Make sure to stay hydrated if you’re out and about.

-Winds remain breezy across Central Texas heading into Sunday morning.
-Clouds build in back across the area.
-It’ll be muggy as you head to church in the morning.
-Temperatures look to be in the low to mid 70s.
+Winds stayed breezy out of the southeast overnight into our Sunday morning.
+This allowed clouds to build back in across some of the area.
+It’s muggy as you head to church this morning.
+Temperatures are in the low to mid 70s.
 We should see cloud cover breaking up and decreasing as the sun comes out.

 You may be wondering what is keeping us so hot over the weekend.
 We’ll have an area of high-pressure that is dominating our weather, keeping us hot, humid and mostly rain-free.
 Sadly, this area of high-pressure remains in control of our weather ALL WEEK LONG…